Chapter 2. Creating container images in a network-restricted environment

 • You have installed the oc CLI.

-• Your cluster can connect and interact with the Git source used to create the source-to-image build.
+• Your cluster can connect and interact with the Git source that you can use to create the source-to-image build.

 • You have the builder-image required to create the source-to-image build in your local registry.
 If the builder-image is not present in the local registry, mirror the source image.